-Construction on all four open spaces &ndash Titanic Park, Pearl Street Playground, DeLury Square, and Burling Slip &ndash is complete.
-Department of Parks and Recreation (DPR) is working with the contractors on change orders and to get final payment requests submitted.
+During the 2ndquarter of 2013, the NYC Department of Parks and Recreation (DPR) worked with the contractors involved with Titanic Park, Pearl Street Playground, DeLury Square, and Burling Slip on change orders and final payment requests.
 DPR also continues to work on review of the mitigation signage for Burling Slip, preparing monitoring documents, and preparing invoices to submit to LMDC.
+LMDC staff reviewed a large reimbursement request submitted by the NYC the Department of Parks and Recreation (DPR).